Tanya Roberts, Bond girl and ‘’70s Show’ star, hospitalized

 Roberts’ publicist Mike Pingel later told The Associated Press Monday afternoon that Roberts, 65, was still alive as of 10 a.m.
 PST but was in a poor condition.
 He had said earlier Monday that Roberts collapsed in her home on Dec.
 24 and was admitted to Cedars-Sinai Medical Center, where she was believed to have died on Sunday.

-Pingel said Robert’s husband, Lance O’Brien, told him that he held his wife and she “seemed for him to slip away.”
+Pingel said Robert’s partner, Lance O’Brien, told him that he held his wife and she “seemed for him to slip away.”

+O’Brien, who’d been unable to see Roberts in the hospital because of COVID-19 restrictions, was allowed to visit Sunday for a last goodbye, Pingel said.
+The actor does not have the virus, he said.

 The publicist said he is awaiting further updates on Roberts’ condition.